pitluga/tcptop/README.md

 # Tcptop

-A TCP connection monitor that builds upon [raindrops](http://raindrops.bogomips.org/)
+A TCP connection monitor that builds upon [raindrops](http://raindrops.bogomips.org/).
+Useful for monitoring a pool of unicorn workers.

 ## Installation